-"The hospitals were crowded with sick; on the Thursday before the surrender eighty men died in one day.
-Many went mad or became idiots from sheer hunger and hard work.
-Those who preserved a remnant of health, half-starved as they were, and scarcely clothed, were obliged to mount sentry almost every night up to the ankles in snow.
-Since the battle of the 29th of September, there had been no animal food to issue to the troops.
-Horses had indeed been killed in the General's stables secretly by night, but the meat was sent to the hospitals for the sick.
-A pittance of bread or flour made into weak broth was all that the working soldiers had to subsist upon.
+"The hospitals were crowded with sick; on the Thursday before the surrender eighty men died in the opening and closing prices has been comparatively one day.
+Many went mad or became idiots from moderate, Consols being only 23/4 per cent. lower than sheer hunger and hard work.
+Those who preserved on the 1st of January.
+In railway shares, with a few a remnant of health, half-starved as they were, and exceptions, the depression has been much greater. scarcely clothed, were obliged to mount sentry almost As regards the Bank bullion, its amount at the comevery night up to the ankles in snow.
+Since the mencement was £13,667,384; it reached £18,169,026 battle of the 29th of September, there had been no in June, and has now declined to £10,981,745.
+At animal food to issue to the troops.
+Horses had in- the Bank of France the total at the beginning was deed been killed in the General's stables secretly by $\pounds 16,200,000$, which has since been reduced to night, but the meat was sent to the hospitals for the $\pounds 8,600,000$.
+On the Paris Bourse the fall in the sick.
+A pittance of bread or flour made into weak Three per Cent.
+Rentes has been only 1 per cent. broth was all that the working soldiers had to subsist Wheat has experienced less fluctuation than in the upon.
 Discipline was almost at an end.
-The soldiers had at one time all but worshipped General Williams.
-After the action, in particular, they gathered round their gallant leader, only too happy, after the Eastern fashion, to touch the hem of his garment in token of their submission and respect.
-Now these same men refused to salute him, and turned their eyes away, when they saw him approach.
-Still, to the last, he hardened his heart in hope.
-Omar Pacha had written to him, on his arrival at Batoum, to hold out only another month, and he would be with him.
-The Muchir here, too, Selim Pacha, who had been sent from precedentedly, numerous, having comprised eight Constantinople to take the command, forwarded him alterations.
+The soldiers preceding year.
+The price of white wheat in January had at one time all but worshipped General Williams. was 83s., whence it declined in March to 72s.
+In After the action, in particular, they gathered round their gallant leader, only too happy, after the Eastern As regards the declared value of our exportations of fashion, to touch the hem of his garment in token of produce and manufactures, the Board of Trade tables their submission and respect.
+Now these same men thus far, which comprise only ten months of the year, refused to salute him, and turned their eyes away show only a trifling decrease, which is likely to be hardened his heart in hope.
+Omar Pacha had written up, the total having been £88,531,865, against to him, on his arrival at Batoum, to hold out only £\$9,738,586 in the corresponding period of 1854. another month, and he would be with him.
+The The movements in the Bank rate of discount were un-Muchir here, too, Selim Pacha, who had been sent from precedentedly numerous, having comprised eight Constantinople to take the command, forwarded him alterations.
 The opening rate was 5 per cent.
-Before a similar despatch, informing him that he was at the head of a large and well-disciplined force, all admirably equipped and eager for the fight, and that he would lose no time in marching to his relief.
-Thus deceived, the General determined to hold out as long as a mouthful of food remained; and, in fact, the last biscuit was issued out of store on the very day of the capitulation.'
+Before a similar despatch, informing him that he was at the the middle of June this had been gradually reduced head of a large and well-disciplined force, all ad- to 34 per cent., and in the remaining six months it mirably equipped and eager for the fight, and that he was carried uninterruptedly to 6 per cent. for short, would lose no time in marching to his relief.
+Thus and 7 per cent. for long bills." deceived, the General determined to hold out as long as a mouthful of food remained ; and, in fact, the last a diminution in the number of persons sailing from capitulation.